tolgacatalpinar/UretGAN/README.md

 The collaborators of the project are Arda Tümay, Tolga Çatalpınar, Naci Dalkıran

 # Aim
 We aimed to improve StackGAN-v2 further to generate more accurate results in a different dataset that they used.
-We have produced three models based on StackGAN-v2 architecture.
+We have produced a model based on StackGAN-v2 architecture.

 # Dataset
 LSUN Classroom Dataset can be installed on Google Colab by the following rows: